flatpak/xdg-desktop-portal/githooks/README.md

   git config --local core.hooksPath githooks/

+Run `githooks/run` with `--files path/to files` or `--all-files` to run pre-commit on the specific or all files.

 The hooks will build an OCI image which contains all the tools and programs we need to run the hooks, and then runs a podman/docker container to run the checks.
 We use the same Containerfile in the CI to minimize differences.